-As the Program and Youth Development Assistant, Valentine, provides a broad range of support for TIRF’s Beyond Rugby program stream.
+As the Youth Development Coordinator, Valentine, provides a broad range of support for TIRF’s Beyond Rugby program stream.
 Valentine supports, life skills, leadership and youth development of TIRF players through the coordination and administration of the scholarship and career connect programs.
 In this role, Valentine balances the needs of applicants and selection committee members, so that they can each make informed decisions.
 Valentine selflessly gives to help others.
 This is demonstrated in her personal and professional work dedicated to meeting the basic needs and fundamental rights of young people.

 Valentine is the embodiment of patience, acceptance and tolerance of all things – except gluten.
 Valentine has zero tolerance for gluten.